bobbycar-graz/bobbycar-app-cordova/README.md

 # Build the app

 To download cordova, run `npm install -g cordova`.
-After that, you should be able to run `cordova run android --device` (with your android phone plugged in).
+After that, you have to install the android sdk and java jdk.
+For that, [please follow this guide.](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html).
+Now you should be able to run `cordova run android --device` (with your android phone plugged in).

 For iOS, you have to add the iOS-platform to cordova.
 For that, [please follow this guide.](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)